khuyentran1401/Efficient_Python_tricks_and_tools_for_data_scientists/docs/_sources/README.md

 You should also expect bite-size code snippets for each section.
 This will allow you to obtain multiple pieces of knowledge in fewer than one minute.
 I included the link to the resources for every tools introduced in case you want to explore them further.

 ## About This Book
-This book includes more than 700 tips and tools I have shared daily on my website, [Data Science Simplified](https://mathdatasimplified.com/).
+This book includes more than 700 tips and tools I have shared daily on my website, [CodeCut](https://codecut.ai/).
 If you want to get the updated of new tips on your mailbox, you can subscribe to my website.

 ## About The Author

 ![image](img/mypic.jpeg)

 Khuyen Tran wrote over 150 data science articles with 100k+ views per month on Towards Data Science.
-She also wrote 500+ daily data science tips at [Data Science Simplified](https://mathdatasimplified.com/).
+She also wrote 500+ daily data science tips at [CodeCut](https://codecut.ai/).
 Her current mission is to make open-source more accessible to the data science community.